YuriHe/review_basic/TWO_POINTER_Q.md

 76. Minimum Window Substring
 209. Minimum Size Subarray Sum
 340. Longest Substring with At Most K Distinct Characters
+395. Longest Substring with At Least K Repeating Characters
 424. Longest Repeating Character Replacement
 643. Maximum Average Subarray I
 1004.
 Max Consecutive Ones III  1493.
-Longest Subarray of 1's After Deleting One Element 1456.
+Longest Subarray of 1's After Deleting One Element 1248.
+Count Number of Nice Subarrays
+1456.
 Maximum Number of Vowels in a Substring of Given Length 2405.
 Optimal Partition of String
 2779.
 Maximum Beauty of an Array After Applying Operation